MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/create-portal.md

 > [!div class=mx-imgBorder]
 > ![Portal provisioned](media/recent-apps.png "Portal provisioned")

-To edit the portal in portal designer, see [Edit a portal](manage-existing-portals.md#edit).
+To edit the portal in PowerApps Portals Studio, see [Edit a portal](manage-existing-portals.md#edit).

 > [!NOTE]
 > - You can create a maximum of five portals in a tenant.
 However, there can only be one portal of each type created in an environment.